fackelm2/pomodoro_log/README.md

 You can use the log file as a working time log or evaluate your focus times.

 ## OBS configuration
+First execute the script a few seconds to generate the log file the first time.
 Start OBS an choose your "Szene" to add the pomodoro counter<br>
 a) add "Text(GDI+)" to a "OBS Szene"<br>
 b) activate "Aus Datei lesen"<br>
-c) choose "pomodoro.log" file from you location of the python script<br>
+c) choose "pomodoro.log" file from you location of the python script <br>

 ## Start pomodoro timer
 start python script